suyeon-dev/suyeon-dev/README.md

 ---

 <div align="center">
-Enthusiastic learner diving deep into the unknown, <br>
+An enthusiastic learner diving deep into the unknown. <br>
-passionate about building products that make a difference.
+Passionate about building products that make a difference.

 <br>
 <br>